Standalone scenario use cases

 Lab environments

-Using the Standalone evaluation in this case is helpful since these days would not be recorded and are more of a full day event.
-If a recorded session is not needed, the student can fill out their Standalone evaluation checklist of completing those competencies.
+Using the Standalone evaluation in this context is advantageous, as these events are not recorded and function as full-day activities.
+If a recorded session is unnecessary, students can complete their Standalone evaluation checklist to demonstrate their competency in these skills.

 Remote based activities and those not requiring a recorded session

-Standalone evaluations are perfect for remote based activities or other activities that do not include a recorded session.
-Because the Standalone evaluation relies on nothing more than a manual assignment, it can be assigned at the will of the Educator regardless of the workflow.
+Standalone evaluations are ideal for remote activities or those that do not involve a recorded session.
+Since they rely solely on manual assignments, educators can assign them at their discretion, regardless of the workflow.